Probabilistic Multilayer Networks: Funding

-This work was supported by CONACYT (grant no.285544/2016), as well as by federal funding from the National Institute of Genomic Medicine (Mexico).
-Additional support has been granted by the National Laboratory of Complexity Sciences (grant no. 232647/2014 CONACYT).
-EHL is a recipient of the 2016 Marcos Moshinsky Fellowship in the Physical Sciences.
+This work was supported by the Consejo Nacional de Ciencia y Tecnología [SEP-CONACYT-2016-285544 and FRONTERAS-2017-2115], and the National Institute of Genomic Medicine, M\'exico.
+Additional support has been granted by the Laboratorio Nacional de Ciencias de la Complejidad, from the Universidad Nacional Autónoma de M\'exico.
+EHL is recipient of the 2016 Marcos Moshinsky Fellowship in the Physical Sciences.